hyperspy/hyperspy/doc/user_guide/tools.rst

     <Signal2D, title: , dimensions: (|4, 3)>

 ROIs can also be used :ref:`interactively <Interactive>` with widgets.
-The following examples shows how to interactively apply ROIs to an image
+The following examples shows how to interactively apply ROIs to an image.
+Note that *it is necessary* to plot the signal onto which the widgets will be added before calling :py:meth:`~.roi.BaseInteractiveROI.interactive`.

 .. code-block:: python